 A bomb threat is assumed to be real and should be reported immediately.
 If you receive a threat of any kind, immediately call Security at 336-841-9111.
 Security will contact police and begin a preliminary investigation.

 Bomb threats are typically received via phone, sometimes by note or letter.
 Most bomb threats are made by individuals wanting to create an atmosphere of anxiety and panic – but all calls must be taken seriously.
-While no actual explosive device has ever been discovered in an education setting through someone making a direct threat one cannot assume it is simply a hoax.
+No actual explosive device has ever been discovered in a school after a bomb threat but one cannot assume it is simply a hoax.

 If you receive a threatening call, remain calm and keep the caller on the line as long as possible.
 Write down as much detail about the call as possible (including a description of the caller’s voice, tone, background noise, caller ID).
 Have a friend of coworker contact Security.